 Each year most retirement plans and many health plans offered by employers in the private sector satisfy their annual reporting requirement by filing a Form 5500 Annual Return/Report regarding their financial condition, investments, and operations with the Department of Labor, Internal Revenue Service, and the Pension Benefit Guaranty Corporation.
 EBSA discloses Form 5500 data collected through the EFAST systems in a variety of formats.
 The unedited data is provided through the Form 5500 Raw Data Sets while a pension research file and a health data set are available for download on this Web page.
 The pension research file supports analysis of the plan, participant, and financial characteristics of the private pension plan universe and is used to produce the Private Pension Plan Bulletin Abstract of Form 5500 Annual Reports, an annual publication that summarizes data on private pension plans.
-The health data set supports analysis of health plans that are required to file a Form 5500 and is used to produce the Annual Report on Self-Insured Group Health Plans, as required by Section 1253 of the Affordable Care Act.
+The health data set supports analysis of health plans that file a Form 5500 and is used to produce the Annual Report on Self-Insured Group Health Plans, as required by Section 1253 of the Affordable Care Act.

 - Estimating the costs, benefits, and other impacts of proposed policies, legislation, and regulations

 - Conducting other economic research studies that apply to a broad array of employee benefits policy issues

-- Producing analytical and statistical tools that enhance OPR’s and other program functions, such as enforcement
+- Producing analytical and statistical tools that enhance ORA’s and other program functions, such as enforcement